2gud4u/Tyrius/README.md

 2. Some game scenes missing (Game levels,Options)
 3. No game maps or physics

-> Please if you can help me and fix camera orbiting problem i would be thanful cause i still think about completing this game rather than the rhythm game i'm working on.
+> Please if you can help me and fix camera orbiting problem i would be thankful cause i still think about completing this game rather than the rhythm game i'm working on.

 ## Credits
 1. Rabia Alhaffar (Main programmer)